 When heading a creative team, you must lead by example.
 If you’re tired, frustrated or not at all bothered by a project that lies ahead, how do you expect your crew to act?
 Like seriously?
 Ditch the hangovers, ditch the negative ‘can’t do-won’t-do’ attitude and start walking around with a spring in your step.
 Be positive, be proactive and get the ball rolling with face-to-face briefings that are upbeat, humorous and full of character.
 Even on a Monday morning!

 Leading a remote team?
 Then there’s no reason why your emails or computer-based communication has to be dull or sluggish either.
+Be it synchronous or asynchronous communication (you can learn more about the difference between the two here), you can find many ways to engage your team from their homes.
 Use humour and humanise what you’re saying by addressing people on a personal level.
-You could even host Skype conferences or encouraging the sharing of ideas through messaging services like a group WhatsApp.
+You could even host Skype conferences or encourage the sharing of ideas through messaging services like a group WhatsApp.
 Check out my ideas for team communication at Hubstaff

 #2 Keep the magic